Wau Holland Foundation: Campaign on the protection of genetic data

 As part of their focus on protecting informational self-determination, the foundation sponsored the Berlin-based nonprofit Gen-ethische Netzwerk e.V.
 (GeN) in the creation of a public advisory brochure on the topic of police access to DNA data during 2019 and 2020.
 GeN "engage[s] in critical science communication with a focus on the social implications of biotechnological and reproductive technology research."
 In 2021, GeN investigated the expansion of the police's powers to analyse DNA traces in Switzerland, and the treatment of minorities in forensic DNA databases.
 GeN supports the conclusion that 'the use of DNA by state authorities.. represents a serious infringement on the fundamental right to informational self-determination of a growing number of people.'

 Education

 In an effort to prepare children and young people for the impact of technology on society, Wau Holland co-founded and named the CCC youth educational initiative 'Chaos Macht Schule', where activities may be organised by local chapters of the Club.
 Other topics include training about the dangers of the internet, social networks, copyright, data protection, and more.

-The foundation continues to providing funding for this distributed initiative under their 'Alpha-BIT-isation' project area, in addition to soldering workshops and hands-on electronics hacking through the Dresden-based event Datenspuren.
+The foundation continues to provide funding for this distributed initiative under their 'Alpha-BIT-isation' project area, in addition to soldering workshops and hands-on electronics hacking through the Dresden-based event Datenspuren.

 In July 2022, the intersectional feminist hacker group Haecksen announced a beginner course in Python for 'women and intersex, nonbinary, trans, and agender people' that the foundation had sponsored.